peymanvahidi/nanoplm/README.md

   multi_gpu: False
   world_size: 1 # Use "auto" if you want to use all available GPUs
   project_name: "nanoplm-pretraining"

+resume:
+  # Set is_resume: true to resume training from a checkpoint
+  # When resuming, the model, tokenizer, and training state will be loaded from checkpoint_dir
+  is_resume: False
+  checkpoint_dir: "output/pretraining_checkpoints/run-1/checkpoint-1"
+  num_epochs: 5
 ```

 Tip: Paths are resolved relative to where you run the command (not where the YAML lives).